ParimalMuley/convolution/README.md

 ## Documentation

-The documentation contains a step by step process of the implementation.
+The documentation contains a step by step process of the implementation. follow the documentation for a step by step implementation.

 [Documentation](https://drive.google.com/file/d/1eDq5N6BxIfc9lv5THws-O-gVtRZVeEZf/view?usp=sharing)